Percentile rankings vs 1,600+ peer institutions. Higher is better.

 Based on federal data for students receiving aid.
 Actual costs may vary.

-For the typical graduate at the institution's median four-year earnings of $62,174, median federal debt of $20,139 projects to a monthly payment of about $228 under standard ten-year repayment.
-For personalized projections across earnings scenarios — including Parent PLUS planning — use [Azimuth's Financial GPS tool](/analysis/financial-gps-framework/).
+For a graduate at the institution's median four-year earnings of $62,174, median federal debt projects to a monthly payment of about $228 under standard ten-year repayment.
+For personalized projections across earnings scenarios, use Azimuth's Financial GPS tool.

-Graduates earn median 4-year earnings of $62,174, placing University of Oregon in the 52.2 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
-Graduates earn at roughly the same level as similar students at comparable institutions, placing University of Oregon in the 58.1 percentile for [earnings beyond expectations](/analysis/a-value-added-approach-to-college-outcomes/) among nonprofit four-year institutions.
+Graduates of University of Oregon earn median 4-year earnings of $62,174, placing University of Oregon in the 52.2 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
+Graduates earn about $43 less than similar students at comparable institutions, placing the institution in the 58.1 percentile for earnings beyond expectations among nonprofit four-year institutions.

 Computer and Information Sciences, General